Ashes 2023: England vs Australia fixtures, start times and TV channel for Test series

 “I’ve never gone into any game thinking that we’re never going to compete well and win the game.
 I know it’s a headline for you guys, but in my opinion and my view, every game I play for Australia, I’m going out there to win it.
 I’m confident heading over there.”

-"I think our squad should be really proud of the work that we've done over the last 24 months.
-I think it's been an incredible journey and something that we should be really proud of."
+“I think our squad should be really proud of the work that we’ve done over the last 24 months.
+I think it’s been an incredible journey.”

 “This is a new challenge and I’m extremely confident going over there.”